Gamify-IT/docs/dev-manuals/login-backend/README.md

 This secret key needs to be stored under the environment variable `JWT_KEY`.

 ## Go-Swagger
 This Rest-API uses Go-Swagger.
 So the `swagger/swagger.yml` is the base of the rest api.
-You find documentation about the swagger.yml here: https://swagger.io/docs/specification/basic-structure/.
+You find documentation about the _swagger.yml_ [here](https://swagger.io/docs/specification/basic-structure/).

-After changes were made in `swagger.yml` file you should run `go genrate` that the files will be generated.
-With the generated objects you can work.
+After changes were made in the `swagger.yml` file you should run `go generate` so that the files will be generated.
+You can work with these generated objects.